senecajs/senecajs.org/src/pages/tutorials/index.md

 ---

 # Tutorials
-Focusing on a single topic, tutorials offer a deep dive into a particular concept or feature.
+Tutorials offer a deep dive into a particular concept or feature.
 We have tutorials that cover Seneca features, as well as ones around applying Seneca in different contexts.
-Some [Sample Projects][] also have partner tutorials.
+Some [sample projects][] also have partner tutorials.

-## The Basics
+## The basics

 - [Logging with Seneca][]
-- [How to write a Plugin][]
+- [How to write a plugin][]
-- [Understanding Data Entities][]
+- [Understanding data entities][]
-- [Understanding Prior Actions][]
+- [Understanding prior actions][]

-## Sample Projects
+## Sample projects
-Sample projects are awesome and at Seneca we have a good chunk of them available to study and extend.
-This page is broken down into Samples, which offer simple tutorial style projects and Full Apps, which are more complex examples of working services
+Sample projects are awesome.
+At Seneca, we have a good chunk of them available to study and extend.
+This page is broken down into samples and full apps.
+Samples offer simple tutorial-style projects.
+Full apps are more complex examples of working services.

 ### Samples
 We have a number of samples in a single repository for convenience.
-In this repository we cover single concepts as well as popular plugins.
-This repository is open sourced, PR's are welcome.
+In this repository, we cover single concepts as well as popular plugins.
+This repository is open sourced; pull requests are welcome.

 - Go to the repo: [Seneca Examples][]